giordanoscerra/ProjectAthena/modelCard.md

 # This is a general model card for the models we created.
-The authors decided that there was no need for multiple model card since all the models have the same objective.
-And were trained on the same data.
+The authors decided that there was no need for multiple model cards since all the models have the same objective.
+And were all trained on the same data.
 The differences are just in the accuracy of such models and in their architecture.

 ## Models
 We developed 3 main model